 Riot in Colombia prison leaves 23 dead: government

-A riot in a prison in the Colombian capital Bogota has left 23 inmates dead and 90 wounded, Justice Minister Margarita Cabello announced Sunday.
-The riot was triggered by an attempted mass breakout overnight from La Modelo prison, Cabello said.
+Rioting that swept through a crowded prison overnight in the Colombian capital Bogota left 23 inmates dead and 90 wounded, Justice Minister Margarita Cabello announced Sunday.
+The riot was triggered by an attempted mass breakout from La Modelo prison, Cabello said, as the capital was on a weekend lockdown over the coronavirus pandemic.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)